 Disabled access is available at this test centre

-Unfortunately—no matter how hard you look—you won’t be able to find an exact test route for Blackpool test centre.
+No matter how hard you look, you won’t be able to find an exact test route for Blackpool test centre.
 The DVSA no longer publishes routes as a preventative measure to candidates memorizing routes for their tests.
-If you’re learning with a local or experienced instructor however, this shouldn’t be much of an issue.
-They’ll take you on the most challenging road types Blackpool has to offer, so that if they come up on your test route, you’ll be more than prepared.
+You can, however, get an idea of what's likely to show up by looking at videos of Blackpool test routes on YouTube or by downloading our sample Blackpool driving test routes.
+If you’re learning with a local or experienced instructor, not only will they take you on the most challenging road types Blackpool has to offer, they'll also introduce you to the roads most likely to crop up on your test.

 There’s not really much to complain about with Blackpool’s pass rates in recent years.
 They skirt above and below the national average—considering the centre’s proximity to such a busy, urban area, this is pretty impressive nonetheless.

 Congratulations—you’re finally ready to take your practical test.
 You’re only a small step away from getting that all-important licence!
-There’s not much preparation needed now—all you’ve got to do on the day is:
+There’s not much preparation needed now—all you’ve got to do on the day is bring your provisional licence, and get to Blackpool test centre 10 minutes early.
+Your test will then follow this format:

 Hate waiting for results?
 You’re in luck—you find out whether you’ve passed or failed as soon as you get back to Blackpool test centre.
+You'll also get your hands on the feedback sheet that will list any of the faults you made.
 If you do pass, you get a test pass certificate and you can hand in your provisional licence to send off for your new licence.
-If you fail, the examiner gives you a feedback sheet so you know where you went wrong and how you can improve next time you take your practical.

 Failing your driving test is far more common than you’d think.
 That’s why you shouldn’t give up.
 Think of failing as a learning experience and use your feedback sheet to improve your driving.
-If you’re serious about retaking your test, PassMeFast can book you in as soon as two weeks later—after the 10 working day limit.
+If you’re serious about retaking your test, PassMeFast can speed up the process by fast-tracking your practical.
 And with our refresher courses you can iron out all of those mistakes.

 Interested?
 Give us a call on 0333 123 4949 or contact us via our website.